 - Extra Virgin Olive Oil – High in monounsaturated fat and oleic acid which are anti-inflammatory and healthy.
 Just one tablespoon (13.5 g) of olive oil has 119 Calories.

-- Vegan protein drinks – Drinking protein shakes with meals and after workouts is a great way to maintain muscle and healthy body composition.
+- Vegan protein drinks – Drinking protein powders with meals and after workouts is a great way to maintain muscle and healthy body composition.

 - Healthy treats – Vegan organic chocolate can be eaten sparingly to help maintain a higher weight.